 Some people tell the advice that aging decreases myopia because it usually stops getting worse in the 20s.
-But is that really true?
+For someone who had myopia peak in my early 20s, I did some research and found some good insights.
+Does myopia really decrease with age?
 Does age reverse myopia?

 While the argument that older people have a lesser prevalence of myopia is a good point in saying that myopia gets better with aging, it is not proven by research papers.
 In fact, there are many factors that can affect the data and in this article, we will discuss why that is the case.

 Myopia does not decrease with age.
 In fact, it can even make it worse.
 There are eye conditions related to aging that can cause myopia to get worse with age.
 One of the most common are cataracts which can adjust the refraction of light in our eyes causing nearsightedness.

 Myopia gets worse fast until people reach their 20s where the eyeball growth stops.
 The reason for the growth that causes myopia is still unknown to most experts but some links it to the outdoor effect.

 The outdoor effect is a phenomenon where people who often go outside or children who play outside are less likely to develop myopia than people who just stay at home.

 People who don’t go out and are just doing close-up work are more likely to develop myopia.